vuonghominh/agilelab-tech-answers/README.md

 **Tips:**
 - You are free to make **ANY** assumptions, write down your assumptions.

+**My Answer:**
+1. I will identify exactly what is the issue, and try repeating my understanding of the issue to get on the same page as the client.
+2. If the issue is a general issue with less information, I will try to ask more questions to gather more details and eliminate variables.
+3. When having basic background info, I will try to reproduce the issue, verify it is the same one the client reported.
+4. Then start taking steps to fix the issue based on findings.
+Assumption 1: If the issue is easy, I can do it pretty quickly.
+Assumption 2: If the issue is difficult, I will try to research more, use my experiences, ask colleages, or Google for others who have faced the same issue.
+5. Once the issue resolved, I will add more test cases depending on the scope of the bug.
+This could be unit tests, integration tests, etc.

 ## 4. Taking over an old project